alexharri/website/posts/canvas-to-ascii.md

 ## Shape

 So what do I mean by shape?
-Well, consider the characters `T`, `L` and `O` placed within grid cells:
+Well, consider the characters `T`, `L`, and `O` placed within grid cells:

 <AsciiScene alphabet="two-samples" showGrid fontSize={100} height={260} width={520}>
   {"T L O"}